-Although our deadline is November 30 (postmarked, if mailed), you may submit anytime.
-By entering our contests you have a chance to win:- Cash prize
+Although our deadline is November 30, 2025 (postmarked, if mailed), you may submit anytime.
+By entering our contests you have a chance to win:

-- One prize of $1250 is awarded in each of the three categories.
+- One cash prize of $1250 is awarded in each of the three categories, as well as one Honourable Mention per category.

 - Winning pieces are published in Prairie Fire’s summer issue.